Conclusion and next steps

 -

-Agentic AI apps fail distributedly: Multi-agent systems require observability that spans the entire workflow, not just individual components.
-Traditional monitoring approaches fall short.
+Agentic AI apps fail distributedly: Multi-agent systems require observability across the entire workflow, not just individual components.
+Traditional monitoring falls short.

 -